What is data integration?

 Data integration is the process of combining data from multiple source systems to create unified sets of information for both operational and analytical uses.
-Integration is one of the core elements of the overall data management process; its primary objective is to produce consolidated data sets that are clean and consistent and meet the information needs of different end users in an organization.
+It's one of the core elements of the overall data management process -- the main objective of data integration is to produce consolidated data sets that are clean and consistent and meet the information needs of different end users in an organization.

 Integrated data is fed into transaction processing systems to drive business applications and into data warehouses and data lakes to support business intelligence (BI), enterprise reporting and advanced analytics.
 Various data integration methods have been developed for different types of uses, including batch integration jobs run at scheduled intervals and real-time integration done on a continuous basis.

-Most organizations have a collection of data sources, often including external ones.
+Most organizations have numerous data sources, often including both internal and external ones.
 In many cases, business applications and operational workers need to access data from different sources to complete transactions and other tasks.
 For example, an online order entry system requires data from customer, product inventory and logistics databases to process orders; call center agents must be able to see the same combination of data to resolve issues for customers.

 Loan officers have to check account records, credit histories, property values and other data before approving mortgages.
 Financial traders need to keep an eye on incoming streams of market data from internal systems and external sources.
 Pipeline operators and plant managers depend on data from various sensors to monitor equipment.
 In these and other applications, data integration automatically pulls together the necessary data for users so they don't have to combine it manually.

-It's the same in BI and analytics systems: Data integration gives data analysts, corporate executives and business managers a complete picture of key performance indicators (KPIs), customers, manufacturing and supply chain operations, regulatory compliance efforts, financial risks and other aspects of business processes.
-As a result, they have better analytical information available for uses such as tracking business performance, managing operations, and planning advertising and marketing campaigns.
+It's the same in BI and analytics systems: Data integration gives data analysts, corporate executives and business managers a comprehensive view of key performance indicators (KPIs), customers, manufacturing and supply chain operations, regulatory compliance, business risks and other aspects of business processes.
+As a result, they have better information available for tracking business performance, managing operations, planning marketing campaigns and other tasks.

 How data integration works